prashijp/Capstone-Project/Airline_Sentiment_USairways.md

     ## Metadata:  corpus specific: 1, document level (indexed): 0
     ## Content:  documents: 5
     ##
-    ## [1] Yesterday on my way from EWR to FLL just after take-off. :)\n#wheelsup #JetBlueSoFly http://t.co/9xkiy0Kq2j
+    ## [1]   is there a better time to call?
+My flight is on Friday and I need to change it.
+Worried I may be on hold until then.
-    ## [2] I hope so because I fly very often and would hate to change airlines.
+    ## [2]  and when will one of these agents be available to speak?
-    ## [3] flight 1041 to Savannah, GA
+    ## [3]  is a DM possible if you aren't following me?
-    ## [4] They weren't on any flight, they just came Late Flight.
-Your JetBlue employee just informed us!
+    ## [4]  Fortunately you have staff like Lynn S. and DeeDee who actually understand customer service and simply being NICE.
-    ## [5] everyone is here but our pilots are no where to be found and my last flight the plane was dirty that I had to clean my area &amp; seat!
+    ## [5]  just hung up on me again.
+Another waste of an hour of my time.
+How am I supposed to book a one way award flight?  #badwebsite

 ### Clean the corpus